 Following a state inspection last May at Westmoreland Manor, those fines were issued, which revealed a nurse’s aide improperly attempted to lift a patient from a bed rather than use a required mechanical device.
 The resident at the Hempfield facility was injured when he fell to the ground during the attempted transfer, inspectors found.

-A $14,500 fine from the state’s Department of Health and another $107,830 penalty were initially imposed by the federal government.
-According to county solicitor Melissa Giddy, subsequent appeals allowed the county to negotiate the fines to $4,500 for the state penalty and $70,089 for the federal penalty.
+The federal government initially imposed a $14,500 fine from the state’s Department of Health and another $107,830 penalty.
+According to county solicitor Melissa Giddy, subsequent appeals allowed the county to negotiate the fines to $4,500 for the state penalty and $70,089 for the federal sentence.

 Commissioners blamed the fines on a “rogue employee.

-It no way reflects the quality of care at the Manor or the dedication of the staff, Commissioner Ted Kopas said.
+Commissioner Ted Kopas said that it does not reflect the quality of care at the Manor or the staff’s dedication.
 The May 23 state inspection found that the unnamed aide involved was properly trained but ignored internal policy requiring him to use a mechanical lift or seek additional help from other staffers to move the patient from a bed.
 Inspectors determined the aide was a relatively new employee who was not working within his usual assignment at the incident.

 Commissioners and the Penn Township-based private company that operates the Manor for the county moved this year to replace the facility’s administrator.
-Officials said then and reiterated on Thursday that the change was not related to the inspection or fines.
+Officials said then and reiterated on Thursday that the change was unrelated to the inspection or fines.

 State inspections at the Manor are conducted several times a year.
 Minor violations — such as policy violations or patient care issues that don’t result in fines — are typically reported.

-The county was fined nearly $25,000 from the state and federal governments in 2015 related to a series of deficiencies that included findings that staff failed to install bed rails properly, used improper procedures with the administration of catheters, served meals at unsafe temperatures, improperly stored drugs and failed to conduct fire drills.
-That inspection also found the nursing home’s elevators to be in poor condition.
+The county was fined nearly $25,000 from the state and federal governments in 2015 related to a series of deficiencies that included findings that staff failed to install bed rails properly, used improper procedures with the administration of catheters, served meals at unsafe temperatures, improperly stored drugs and was unable to conduct fire drills.
+That inspection also found the nursing home’s elevators in poor condition.
 Commissioners said those previous deficiencies were corrected.